-For Sale: Top URL's, including OpenCart V-Pro installed, like seen here:
+For Sale: Top URL's, including an OpenCart V-Pro Shop!

-For Information + URL's offered, please contact me at: firstname.lastname@example.org
+For Information on URL's offered, please contact me at: firstname.lastname@example.org

 Thanks for the very comprehensive reply to my note.Still, it was not my intention, to scare you away from OC!
 It's a great Software, it just lacks on Cash, required, to eventually pay some fellows, to write detailled and understandable Manuals, at least in the english language.
 And this, mainly also due to the fact, that the Dark Web Market hinders OC, to generate enough income, to expand present Activities.